 A less regionally restricted option is a site called Everything But the House.
 They help people to sell estates and/or individual higher-end items and small collections via an auction-format online site.
 Rather than having a single brick and mortar location, they have representatives in various parts of the country.
 Their public website doesn’t offer many details but they do have a contact form for further information.
 It appears to be a hybrid sales alternative whereby the actual items stay in the seller’s possession (unlike an auction house) but EBTH takes care of the photography, listing, packaging for shipping, etc. Cybis pieces appear on their site occasionally but not what I’d consider “often”; I’ve also noticed that the Cybis selling prices there tend to be significantly lower than on other sites.

 Unlike eBay, Etsy has category restrictions as to what can be sold there: it must be either Handmade, Vintage (20+ years old), or a Supply used for making a handmade item.
-Because individual Cybis sculptures are not dated, they are “aged” on Etsy according to when the piece was first introduced; thus, any piece introduced before 1996 qualifies…. in other words, the majority of Cybis porcelains will do so.
-Sellers on Etsy open an individual “shop” which can contain anywhere from one to thousands of items; there is no minimum stock, and items are listed in 4-month blocks for a listing fee of 20 cents per item.
+Because no new Cybis pieces were introduced after late 2018, all of them now qualify as Vintage on Etsy.
+Sellers open an individual “shop” which can contain anywhere from one to thousands of items; there is no minimum stock, and items are listed in 4-month blocks for a listing fee of 20 cents per item.
 Unlike eBay, there is a maximum of five photos allowed per listing with no option to purchase additional photo space.
-Etsy currently charges a selling fee of 3.5% when an item sells (this fee does NOT apply to shipping charges, again unlike eBay) plus a payment-processing fee of 3% + 25 cents.
+Etsy currently charges a selling fee of 3.5% when an item sells (this fee does NOT apply to shipping charges, again unlike ebay) plus a payment-processing fee of 3% + 25 cents.
 Recent changes to the site now require that new sellers sign up with Etsy’s own Direct Checkout payment processing system; in the past, shops had a choice of what payment methods they wanted to offer to buyers.
-There are currently 79 Cybis listings on Etsy, compared to more than 500 currently on eBay (which depending on your point of view may or may not be a good thing!).
+There are currently 79 Cybis listings on Etsy, compared to more than 500 currently on ebay (which depending on your point of view may or may not be a good thing!).
 However, Etsy sellers have the opportunity to purchase “ad” listings which allow an item to appear more than once in the site’s search results.
-Asking prices on Etsy are comparable to those on eBay and indeed a number of sellers offer the same item simultaneously on both venues.
+Asking prices on Etsy are comparable to those on ebay and indeed a number of sellers offer the same item simultaneously on both venues.
 The upside to selling Cybis on Etsy is that you don’t need to worry about constantly renewing auction listings.
 The downside is that due to the much lower traffic, it will usually take much longer to sell.
-Despite its having gone public with its stock last year, Etsy is hardly a household name as yet.
-(If you only have a couple of Cybis to sell, perhaps someone you know already has a vintage-items shop on Etsy and can put it into their inventory on your behalf.)
+If you only have a couple of Cybis to sell, perhaps someone you know already has a vintage-items shop on Etsy and can put it into their inventory on your behalf.

-Replacements Ltd., physically located in North Carolina, maintains the largest online stock of Cybis outside of eBay, with 168 current listings.
-Many of them appear on eBay because they sell there as well; however, whether their “buying” prices would be acceptable to a potential seller is something that can only be learned by asking.
-Also, I do not know what their buying criteria are; they may not buy pieces that are not in 100% mint condition.
+Replacements Ltd., physically located in North Carolina, maintains the largest online stock of Cybis outside of ebay, with 168 current listings.
+Many of them appear on ebay because they sell there as well; however, whether their “buying” prices would be acceptable to a potential seller is something that can only be learned by asking.
+Replacements typically offers only about 10% of what they themselves are asking for the same item on their own site.
+A purchase offer from them may end up being the same or even less than you would net if you were to sell the item yourself on ebay.
+(I know this from personal experience.)

 If you have only one, or just a few, Cybis to sell, it is always worthwhile to ask your circle of friends and family if they know anyone who might like to buy it.
 Don’t laugh: I know someone who was going to donate her American Bullfrog ‘Enchanted Prince’ to a local church’s thrift shop because she didn’t want to try to sell online and was afraid to use the free venues.
 She happened to mention her dilemma to a friend via email; it turned out that the friend’s sister collects frog items and was delighted to buy the Cybis piece when she saw an emailed photo.
 So it is worth asking; you never know! 🙂 If your Cybis piece belongs to a popular collector genre such as cats, dogs, horses, carousel figures, ballerinas (someone may well have a daughter, niece or granddaugher for whom it would be a perfect gift), or madonnas, it may find a new home more easily than you expect.